devadvance/rootcloak/README.md

 This allows you to run apps that detect root without disabling root.
 You select from a list of your installed apps (or add a custom entry), and using a variety of methods, it will completely hide root from that app.
 This includes hiding the su binary, superuser/supersu apks, processes run by root, adb, and more.

+RootCloak DOES NOT ALLOW YOU TO USE ANDROID PAY.

 **Requires:**
 - Xposed Framework
 - Root (otherwise why use this?)